microsoft/vscode-dev-containers/README.md

 }
 ```

-From here, you may want to [alter your configuration](https://aka.ms/vscode-remote/docker/folder-setup) to install additional tools like Git in the container, automatically install extensions, expose additional ports, or set runtime arguments.
+The other definitions in the `containers` folder will provide examples of how to cover new scenarios you may encounter along the way.
+For example, you may want to [alter your configuration](https://aka.ms/vscode-remote/docker/folder-setup) to install additional tools like Git in the container, automatically install extensions, expose additional ports, or set runtime arguments.
 In other cases, you may just want to [attach to an already running container](https://aka.ms/vscode-remote/docker/attach).

 ## Adding a definition to an existing public or private repo